 Note: The above code will transform SSH into an AWS EC2 instance and execute the backup script before the actual backup policy is executed.

-- SSH login onto the CPM server with the username
+- SSH login onto the N2WS server with the username

 - Navigate to